RateMDs.com: Corporate structure

-The corporate filing on 27 August 2019 lists the same three company officers but with a different address for Rob Laidlaw, now said to be at 94 Solaris Avenue, Suite 10301 Unit C, Camana Bay, KY1-1105, Cayman Islands.
-This appears to be the address of Lionfish Capital, Mr Laidlaw’s family investment firm.

-The latest corporate filing on 26 August 2020 lists the same company officers and address details.
+VerticalScope Inc. is the parent company of RateMDs, after its acquisition in 2014.

 Legal position

-Although RateMDs appears to be physically based in Toronto, Canada, it is incorporated in the USA in order to take advantage of the more liberal freedom of speech legislation there.
+RateMDs is incorporated in the USA.
 The RateMDs website states: "The Communications Decency Act (the “CDA”) is a complete bar to our liability for the statements of others on this website: "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."
 47 U.S.C. § 230 ...
 The United States has enacted strict laws protecting US companies from lawsuits brought in foreign jurisdictions.
 Even if you win a judgment under your local laws, it will not be enforceable in the United States.
 See, e.g. SPEECH Act of 2010."
-Individual users can, however, be sued, as in the example above, particularly if they are based in a non-USA jurisdiction.
+Individual users can, however, be sued, as in the examples above, particularly if they are based in a non-USA jurisdiction.
 A large proportion of RateMDs users are Canadian.